logo

 • Increased cost of rearing a heifer to replace a cow whose udder has failed.

-Udder overall has been incorporated in BW with a non-linear economic value in order to clearly show the impact of diminishing returns as udder overall improves between cows.
-The difference in the profitability of a cow with an average udder vs a cow with very poor udder is much more than the difference in profitability between a cow with an average udder and a cow with a really good udder.
+Dollar contributions to BW for Udder Overall BV: The difference in the profitability of a cow with an average udder vs a cow with very poor udder is much more than the difference in profitability between a cow with an average udder and a cow with a really good udder For this reason, udder overall has been incorporated in BW with a non-linear economic value in order to clearly show the impact of diminishing returns as udder overall improves between cows.
+The difference in the profitability of a cow with an average udder vs a cow with very poor udder is much more than the difference in profitability between a cow with an average udder and a cow with a great udder.

-Unlike the other eight traits in BW where all animals have the same economic value applied regardless of their breeding value, the dollar contribution to BW from udder overall is calculated using a slightly different economic value depending on their udder overall breeding value.
+Unlike the other traits in BW where all animals have the same economic value applied regardless of their breeding value, the dollar contribution to BW from udder overall is calculated using a slightly different economic value depending on their udder overall breeding value.

-We can see in the graph that an udder overall BV less than zero results in a penalty to BW, whereas an udder overall BV greater than zero results in a reward to BW.
 By using the non-linear EV for udders, we can penalise lower breeding value animals more than rewarding higher breeding value animals.

 This can be calculated using the following equation:

-• Dollar contribution to BW = Component A – Component B where:
+Dollar contribution to BW =Component A–Component B where:

-• Component A = $62.942 x Udder Overall BV
+• Component A = $63.499 x Udder Overall BV

-• Component B = $31.409 x Udder Overall BV x Udder Overall BV
+• Component B = $31.687 x Udder Overall BV x Udder Overall BV

-Note: for Udder Overall BV above 1.002, the dollar contribution to BW is fixed at $31.53
+Note: for Udder Overall BV above 1.002, the dollar contribution to BW is fixed at $31.812

 Industry averages